Newborn babies who are born early or who are ill may need specialized care in our Newborn Intensive Care Unit (NICU).

 Our faculty and staff are dedicated to making advances in the diagnosis, treatment and care for premature and critically ill infants.
 Members of our team routinely participate in and lead cutting edge clinical research to identify opportunities to improve care at newborn intensive care units across the country.

 Our NICU is part of the Vermont Oxford Network, a collaboration of health care professionals dedicated to improving the quality and safety of medical care for newborns and their families.
 Through this collaboration, we work with other member institutions to share best practices for the care of high-risk newborns, and to identify trends in outcomes that help us identify opportunities to improve care both at our facility and others around the world.
-We are also a satellite site in the NICHD Neonatal Research Network, and participate in other multi-center research studies.
+We also participate in national and international clinical research studies to evaluate promising new approaches to neonatal care.
+Our faculty research interests include studies to understand the causes of diseases affecting the newborn, the impact of neonatal illness and the NICU environment on sleep in the newborn, and impact of neonatal illness on parents and families.

 Our participation in these research and quality collaboratives gives C.S.
 Mott Children’s Hospital patients access to the latest advances in newborn care.